 Those ailments could be anything from chronic back pain to diabetes and hypertension.

-Even though youthful indiscretions could affect their health in the middle years, Dr. Rascoe said men can still avoid being that senior citizen who is on multiple drugs with chronic health problems if they re-focus on wellness and do the following:
+Even though youthful indiscretions could affect their health in the middle years, Dr. Rascoe said men can still salvage their future health if they re-focus on wellness and do the following:

 - Keep Body Mass Index (BMI) below 25

 - Limit high fat meals containing trans-fats and saturated fats